ViPS: Video-informed Pose Spaces for Auto-Rigged Meshes: Results

 \subsection{Pose Sampling and Interpolation}

 Our goal is to learn a pose distribution that is diverse and plausible, and can be applied to unseen skeletons, and even unseen species of animals without the need to re-train or fine-tune our model, and without the need for artist-created data.
-To evaluate how well our method achieved this goal, we compare samples and interpolations from our pose space to several baselines.
+To evaluate how well our method achieved this goal, {we first show several samples from the pose space of our feed-forward model for unseen skeletons and then compare to several baselines, both qualitatively and quantitatively.}